 Within a few years, abortion will likely be illegal in close to half of U.S. states — if we’re lucky.
-Should Republicans continue their control of the House, Senate and White House, within a decade or two they could easily move to pass a total abortion ban, extending the right to life guaranteed in the 14th Amendment down to the moment of conception— and have the Supreme Court votes to uphold it.
+Republicans could soon move to pass a total abortion ban, extending the right to life guaranteed in the 14th Amendment down to the moment of conception— and have the Supreme Court votes to uphold it.

 None of this came out of the blue.
 Anti-abortion leaders have spent the last decade urging Republican politicians to pack federal benches and pass incremental state abortion restrictions in the hopes of inching the right case up to the right mix of Supreme Court justices.
-As this issue went to press, the court that could make this happen was nearly set.
-Unless every Democrat blocks Brett Kavanaugh’s nomination and one Republican defects, Kavanaugh will be confirmed.
-Soon after, the Court will hear one of the many state restriction laws pending in the lower courts — either a 20-week abortion ban or even a more stringent six-week “heartbeat” version — and use it to overturn Roe v.
+The Court will soon hear one of the many state restriction laws pending in the lower courts — either a 20-week abortion ban or even a more stringent six-week “heartbeat” version — and use it to overturn Roe v.
 Wade.
 When that happens, states will again have the final say on abortion law within their borders.

 Analysts refer to the inevitable map that would result as a “patchwork” of abortion legality, but patchwork is the wrong word.
 Patchwork implies one complete piece made up of different scraps of fabric.
 What we will have is tatters.
 Remnants.
 The South will be gone.
 Most of the Midwest missing.
 The Appalachians nearly empty.
 Abortion will be legal almost nowhere but the coasts and a smattering of states in between.